Breaking: #88540 - Changed Request Workflow for Frontend Requests¶

 Storing session data from a Frontend User Session / Anonymous session is now triggered within the Frontend User

-frontend-user-authenticator) Middleware, at a later point - once the page was generated.
+typo3/cms-frontend/authentication) Middleware, at a later point - once the page was generated.
 Up until TYPO3 v9, this

 was part of the RequestHandler logic right after content was put together.
 This was due to legacy reasons of the